-Amazon EMR provides several types of clusters that you can launch to run custom Hadoop map-reduce code, depending on the type of program you're developing and the libraries you intend to use.
+Amazon EMR provides several methods of running Hadoop applications, depending on the type of program you are developing and the libraries you intend to use.

-Run your custom map-reduce program written in Java.
-This cluster provides low-level access to the MapReduce API.
-You have the responsibility of defining and implementing the map reduce tasks in your Java application.
+Run your custom MapReduce program written in Java.
+Running a custom JAR gives you low-level access to the MapReduce API.
+You have the responsibility of defining and implementing the MapReduce tasks in your Java application.

-This type of cluster installs the Cascading Java library, which provides features such as splitting and joining data streams.
+Run your application using the Cascading Java library, which provides features such as splitting and joining data streams.
 Using the Cascading Java library can simplify application development.
-With a Cascading cluster you can still access the low-level MapReduce APIs as you can with the Custom JAR cluster type.
+With Cascading you can still access the low-level MapReduce APIs as you can with a Custom JAR application.

-Run a single Hadoop job based on map and reduce functions you upload to Amazon S3.
+Run a Hadoop job based on Map and Reduce functions you upload to Amazon S3.
 The functions can be implemented in any of the following supported languages: Ruby, Perl, Python, PHP, R, Bash, C++.

 Distributed storage is a way to store large amounts of data over a distributed network of computers with redundancy to protect against data loss.
 Amazon EMR is integrated with the Hadoop Distributed File System (HDFS) and Apache HBase.